ErikFerragut/flask-tutorial/readme.md

 * Linking stuff with onclick and onhover & changing web page content
 * Sending for more information from the server & using it

+Part 2.5 is about the model?

+Chapter ? creates a Redis interface class that handles all of the database interactions.
+Make it handle server-down issues more gracefully.
+Maybe even allow a way to checkpoint & reload the animal data, the user data, and the web stats (separately).
+The files should be editable.

 Part 3 is focused on systems engineering

 Chapter 8 is deployment (ch ? through ?)
 * Unit Testing & Load Testing & User Testing & A/B Testing